Skip to content

 return np.stack([points_x, points_y], axis=-1).reshape(-1, 2)

-ultralytics.models.sam.amg.build_all_layer_point_grids
+function ultralytics.models.sam.amg.build_all_layer_point_grids

-n_per_side: int, n_layers: int, scale_per_layer: int
+def build_all_layer_point_grids(n_per_side: int, n_layers: int, scale_per_layer: int) -> list[np.ndarray]

-Generates point grids for multiple crop layers with varying scales and densities.
+Generate point grids for multiple crop layers with varying scales and densities.

-Source code in ultralytics/models/sam/amg.py
+Source code in ultralytics/models/sam/amg.pyView on GitHub

-def build_all_layer_point_grids(n_per_side: int, n_layers: int, scale_per_layer: int) -> List[np.ndarray]:
+def build_all_layer_point_grids(n_per_side: int, n_layers: int, scale_per_layer: int) -> list[np.ndarray]:

-"""Generates point grids for multiple crop layers with varying scales and densities."""
+"""Generate point grids for multiple crop layers with varying scales and densities."""

 return [build_point_grid(int(n_per_side / (scale_per_layer**i))) for i in range(n_layers + 1)]